FAQ

 About Personal Structures

-Personal Structures is a biennial contemporary art exhibition organised and hosted by European Cultural Centre in Venice, Italy.
-Since its launch in 2011, the exhibition features and combines the artworks of emerging and renown international artists that break away from any ideological, political and geographical barriers.
-Every edition is accompanied by a main theme and welcomes installations and works from participants from all over the world, presenting them to the public in all ECC Italy venues – Palazzo Mora, Palazzo Bembo and the Marinaressa Gardens – free of charge during the entire opening period.
-Visitors are welcome to view the exhibition every day of the week between 10.00 and 18.00 in all venues, except on Tuesdays during which both Palazzo Mora and Palazzo Bembo remain closed whereas Marinaressa Gardens are always open.
+Personal Structures is a biennial contemporary art exhibition organised and hosted by the ECC Italy in Venice.
+Since its launch in 2011, the exhibition has featured and combined the artworks of emerging and renowned international artists who break away from ideological, political, and geographical barriers.
+A main theme accompanies every edition and welcomes installations and works from participants from all over the world, presenting them to the public in all ECC Italy venues – Palazzo Mora, Palazzo Bembo, and the Marinaressa Gardens – free of charge during the entire opening period.
+Visitors are welcome to view the exhibition every day of the week between 10.00 and 18.00 in all venues, except on Tuesdays, during which both Palazzo Mora and Palazzo Bembo remain closed, whereas Marinaressa Gardens are always open.

-Since 2011, the European Cultural Centre has organised international exhibitions in the city of Venice, Italy.
-Until 2016, our organisation served as an official, accredited, collateral part of La Biennale, but since 2017 we made the choice to run during the same time period but independently in order to fulfil our purpose of making the arts and architecture as accessible, open and available as possible.
-Through our exhibition we hope to offer a forum for exchange and for a dialogue that is inclusive of all voices, and transcends all kinds of barriers, such as cultural, political, social, national, religious etc. In addition, our decision to have a free admission policy to all our exhibitions, promotes an equitable approach to making the arts accessible for everybody.
-We continue to work closely with La Biennale since every year we host national pavilions and collateral events.
+Since 2011, the European Cultural Centre has organised international exhibitions in Venice, Italy.
+Until 2016, our organisation participated as an official accredited collateral event of La Biennale.
+Since 2017, however, we have chosen to operate independently while continuing to run during the same period, to further our mission of making art and architecture as accessible, open, and inclusive as possible.
+Through our exhibitions, we aim to provide a platform for exchange and dialogue that embraces all voices and transcends cultural, political, social, national, and religious barriers.
+In addition, our free admission policy reflects our commitment to ensuring equal access to the arts for everyone.
+We continue to collaborate closely with La Biennale and regularly host national pavilions and collateral events.

 I am an artist and would like to participate in the next edition of the Personal Structures exhibition.
 What should I do?

-We are open to receiving project proposals and to discussing with the artists the concept and details.
-If the work is selected, the ECC Italy team will provide further information and assist you in all the next steps for the realisation of it in line with the next edition of Personal Structures.
-For additional information and to submit your proposal, please write to Sara Danieli at: sara@ecc-italy.eu.
+We are open to receiving project proposals and discussing concepts and details directly with the artists.
+If the work is selected, the ECC Italy team will provide further information and assist you in all the next steps for its realisation in line with the next edition of Personal Structures.
+For additional information and to submit your proposal, please write to Sara Danieli, Head of Art, at sara@ecc-italy.eu.

 Access and visits